sopanbhutekar/design-patterns/README.md

 		developers to filter a set of objects using different criteria and chaining them in a decoupled way through logical operations.
 This type of design pattern comes under structural pattern as this pattern combines multiple criteria to obtain single criteria.

+# 6. Facade Design Pattern (FacadePatternExample.java)
+		Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
+This type of design pattern comes under structural pattern as this pattern adds an interface to existing system to hide its complexities